 There are multiple strategies covered and many opportunities for student practice in Eureka Math.
 If general and special education teachers strategically plan, all students are given the opportunity to have a firm grasp on mathematics.

 Eureka Math relies heavily on the concrete, representational, and abstract model which reinforces the math concepts and reaches different learning styles.
 For students with a math disability, this instructional approach can be highly effective.

 Planning Using Eureka

 This will take you through a lesson planning process that can be used with Eureka Math.
 This process can be used by any teacher for any student, but will focus on how to best support students with disabilities in accessing this curriculum.
 You will see snapshots of a planner that I use to capture the information discussed.

 When planning using a Eureka Math Teacher Edition, first we want to take a look at the table of contents.
 This comes before each module and it provides information around each Topic.

 This is a great time to bring in a snapshot which includes students’ IEP goals.
 This will help with knowing when we can incorporate IEP goal work.
 Since our goals are standards-based IEP goals, making this connection to the standards-based grade level curriculum is important.

 Module Overviews provide a wealth of information that comes in handy when planning.
-Teachers can determine the focus standards using the Module Overview.
+Teachers will want to first determine the focus standards using the Module Overview.